happyaprilfools/gettingandcleaningdata/README.md

 # Steps
 To get the tidied data, please follow the following steps:

-1. Source the analysis function into R and run the function.

-source('<your default R working directory>/run_analysis.R'))
+a.
+Source the analysis function into R and run the function. -source('<your default R working directory>/run_analysis.R')) run_analysis()

-run_analysis()
-2. Once the function has completed running, you will see two output files - "tidied_data.csv" and "tidied_data.txt" - in your working directory.
-These files contain the same data and are presented in CSV and TXT formats.
+b.
+Once the function has completed running, you will see one output file "tidy_data.txt" - in your working directory.

-3. To read the files into R, please use the following functions:
+c.
+To read the files into R, please use the following functions:

-# Read text file
+# Open and read text file
-read.table("tidied_data.txt", header=TRUE)
+read.table("tidy_data.txt", header=TRUE)

-# Read csv file
+# AAAR_happyaprilfools
-read.csv("tidied_data.csv", header=TRUE)